ValdiviaDev/RTS-balancing-research/docs/README.md

 # Unit balancing

-Units and unit management is one of the core components of any RTS video game.
+Units and unit management are one of the core components of any RTS video game.
 To make the combat in RTS games engaging, it is important to have a balanced roster of units.
-Without a good unit balance, the strategy part of a real strategy game would fall flat, and the game would not feel as a strategy game, but something like a construction simulation game with units that eliminate each other.
+Without a good unit balance, the strategy part of a real time strategy game would fall flat, and the game would not feel as a strategy game, but something like a construction simulation game with units that eliminate each other.

 ## Intransitive mechanics and Rock-Paper-Scissors